Dreamix-Hub/Task-Manager/README.md

 ## Example

-Here is an example of adding a new task:
+Here is an example of using the Task Manager system:

 1. Run the application:
    ```bash